jonasmcferreira/adventures/docs/drakkenheim/business.md

 - General Manager: Appoint one of the Fire Ferrets to manage day-to-day operations.
 - Stat Blocks: Use their stats to handle various challenges:
     - CHA: Client interactions and social tasks.
     - WIS: Strategic planning and long-term decisions.
     - INT: Problem-solving and day-to-day management.

 ### Business Mechanics

 Business Stats

-- Cash Flow (GP): Represents the gold available to handle issues and invest.
 - Brand Health (HP): Represents the guild's reputation and standing in the community.

 Running the Guild